AI & Privacy

 Embedding Models

-Embedding models convert text to numerical vectors for semantic search and retrieval.
+Embedding models convert text to numerical vectors for semantic search, retrieval-augmented generation (RAG), and similarity matching.

 nomic-embed-text

-High-performance text embedding that surpasses OpenAI's ada-002 and text-embedding-3-small.
+High-performance text embedding that surpasses OpenAI's ada-002 and text-embedding-3-small, with full reproducibility.

 Key Specifications: